sshao2013/fakepageforhrfh/files/eventinfo.md

 ## Dates

-The hackathon will take place at University of Manchester between 7-9 May 2025.
+The hackathon will take place at Pankurst Building, University of Manchester between 7-9 May 2025.

 ## Timetable
-<span style="color:red">TODO: need to update!</span>

 *Exact timings to be confirmed*